Analyzing Transformers in Embedding Space: Background

 where $M \in \mathbb{R}^{N \times N}$ is the attention mask.
 Each attention map is applied to the corresponding value head as $A^i \vatt^i$, results are concatenated along columns and projected via $W_O$.
 The input to the \sublayer is added via a residual connection, and thus the attention \sublayer's output is:

-\paragraph{The FF \Sublayer} is a two-layer neural network, applied to each position independently.
+\paragraph{FF \Sublayer} is a two-layer neural network, applied to each position independently.
 Following past terminology \citep{sukhbaatar2019augmenting,kv_memories}, weights of the first layer are called \textit{FF keys} and weights of the second layer \textit{FF values}.
 This is an analogy to attention, as the FF \sublayer too can be expressed as: $f(Q K^\top) V$, where $f$ is the activation function, $Q \in \mathbb{R}^{N \times d}$ is the output of the attention \sublayer and the input to the FF \sublayer, and $K, V \in \mathbb{R}^{\dimint \times d}$ are the weights of the first and second layers of the FF \sublayer.
 Unlike attention, keys and values are learnable parameters.
 The output of the FF \sublayer is added to the output of the attention \sublayer to form the output of the layer via a residual connection.
 The output of the $i$-th layer is called the $i$-th \textit{hidden state}.

 \paragraph{Embedding Matrix} To process sequences of discrete tokens, Transformers use an embedding matrix $E \in \mathbb{R}^{d \times e}$ that provides a $d$-dimensional representation to vocabulary items before entering the \emph{first} Transformer layer.
-When training Transformers with a language modeling objective, the same embedding matrix $E$ is often used \citep{press_tying} to take the output of the \emph{last} Transformer layer and project it back to the vocabulary dimension, i.e., into the \emph{embedding space}.
-In this work, we will interpret all components of the Transformer model in the embedding space.
+In different architectures, including GPT-2, the same embedding matrix $E$ is often used \citep{press_tying} to take the output of the \emph{last} Transformer layer and project it back to the vocabulary dimension, i.e., into the \emph{embedding space}.
+In this work, we show how to interpret all the components of the Transformer model in the embedding space.